 K.P.
 Buteyko M.D.

-In 1946, over a year after the end of the war, Konstantin Buteyko enrolled at First Medical Institute in Moscow, Russia.
-As a student there, he was known as a handsome, young veteran with a sharp intellect, abundant energy, and, always, the highest possible grades.
-He spent most of his time at the library, or conducting clinical work.
-Upon graduating from medical school with distinction, he was invited to come on staff by an eminent doctor at one of Moscow's most elite hospitals.
-His scientific and clinical supervisors, as well as his friends, were convinced that a bright future began to unfold in front of this very talented doctor.
+After the war, Konstantin enrolled at First Medical Institute in Moscow, Russia.
+He was an outstanding student, and soon became known as the handsome, young veteran with a sharp intellect and abundant energy, and, always, the highest grades.
+He spent most of his time studying at the library or conducting clinical work.
+Upon graduating with distinction, he was invited to join the staff at one of Moscow's most elite hospitals.
+His scientific and clinical supervisors, as well as his friends, were convinced that a bright future was beginning to unfold in front of this talented doctor.

-While still at medical school, Dr. Buteyko had specialized in the study of hypertension [high blood pressure].
-Ironically, Dr. Buteyko himself developed a severe form of this, in his case, lethal disease.
-The hospital whose staff he had joined had the best medication available for the treatment of this illness.
-Dr. Buteyko began treating himself with these drugs but soon recognized that his condition only worsened.
-In the fall of 1952, his health had deteriorated to such a degree that it was not likely he would live for more than a couple of months.
+While still at medical school, Dr. Buteyko had specialized in the study of hypertension (also called high blood pressure).
+Ironically, Dr. Buteyko himself developed a malignant form of this, in this case, lethal disease.
+The hospital whose staff he had joined had the best medicine available for the treatment of this illness.
+Dr. Buteyko used these drugs but his condition only worsened.
+In the fall of 1952, his health had deteriorated to such a degree that it seemed unlikely he would live for more than a couple of months.

 Konstantin Buteyko's Monumental Discovery